-We like to see everyone at six monthly intervals, and it is worth you attending even if your teeth seem strong and healthy and problem-free.
-This is because whilst small problems may not yet cause symptoms such problems are easily detectable by our dentists.
-By providing treatment as early as possible, we aim to reduce your risk of dental emergencies and discomfort.
+Oral health experts like to see everyone at six monthly intervals, and it is worth you attending even if your teeth seem strong and healthy and problem-free.
+This is because whilst small problems may not yet cause symptoms, such problems are easily detectable by oral health experts.

-Earlier treatment is likely to be quicker and less expensive, saving you time and money.
+By seeking out treatment as early as possible, you can reduce your risk of dental emergencies, future discomfort.
+Earlier treatment is likely quicker and less expensive, saving you time and money.
 It is also nice to be reassured that your mouth is both healthy and properly maintained.
-Our low-cost dental plans are a great way to access affordable preventative dental care which includes your regular six monthly examinations.
+Our low-cost dental plans are a great way to access affordable preventative dental care which includes your regular six-monthly examinations.

 Will I Need Dental X-Rays At Every Dental Exam?

 Most adults in reasonable dental health will only need a full set of x-rays every two years or so.
 If your clinician feels you need x-rays more often, then they will discuss this with you and put forward recommendations based on your level of risk.

 Our digital x-ray equipment meets stringent safety standards and every precaution is taken to ensure your safety.
 Regular dental x-rays help clinicians keep an eye on your dental health by highlighting areas not visible to the naked eye.

 X-Rays will only be taken when necessary; for example, if you have a toothache or another issue that requires further examination.
 Clinicians may also use x-rays to plan tooth extractions and root canal treatments, or for planning more advanced procedures such as orthodontics and dental implants.

 Treatment will not feel any worse than having a tooth filled; afterwards, your tooth should be pain-free.
 Teeth that have had root canal treatment will normally need to be restored with a crown that covers up the tooth completely, protecting and preserving the tooth so it will last for many years to come.